nilomr/pykanto/docs/contents/FAQs.md

 for example, setting `parameters.num_cpus` to a number lower than your available CPUS.
 Example: If your KantoData object is called dataset, then run `dataset.parameters.update(num_cpus=1)`

+- Dependencies:

+`hdbscan` requires `gcc` to be installed.
+If you get an error when installing `hdbscan`, then you might need to install `gcc` first, e.g. by running `sudo apt-get install gcc`.